MHickey2/Wannabe-Healthy/TESTING.md

+# Wannabe Healthy: Testing

 Back to the [README](README.md)

 Testing has taken place continuously throughout the development of the project.
 When faults were detected they were fixed on an ongoing basis.
-These were fixed locally and commited to github on an ongoing basis.
-Faults fixed and outstanding can be found in the README.md
+These were fixed locally in GitPod and commited to github regularly.
+Faults fixed and outstanding can be found in the README.md Document

 # Table of Contents <a name="toc"></a>
 1. [Cross Browser Testing](#browsertesting)